Trading R: The Priceless Guide to Risk-Reward

 trader surprised at expectation vs reality when slippage causes actual R to be worse than theoretical R

 This is what actually happens.
+Maybe you:

 • Get spooked and take profit early